corrode/corrode.github.io/content/learn/migration-guides/typescript-to-rust/index.md

 TypeScript is a great language, but many teams hit a wall around the 10k to 100k lines of code mark.
 At this scale, the codebase becomes hard to maintain and teams start to feel the pain.
+The honeymoon phase with TypeScript codebases is surprisingly short - when working with larger applications, adding functionality or performing large-scale refactoring becomes increasingly challenging.

 The problems are clear and specific.
 While TypeScript has a type system, it remains a dynamically typed language built on JavaScript.